tfalba/myxx-code-challenge/README.md

 # Myxx Coding Challenge

+## The Goal

-Your goal is to deliver a single-page web application that utilizes the SpaceX API to showcase details regarding following 4 SpaceX rockets:
+Your goal is to deliver a single-page web application based on the designer mockups below that utilizes the SpaceX API to showcase details regarding the following 4 SpaceX rockets:

-* Falcon 1
+* *Falcon 1*
-* Falcon 9
+* *Falcon 9*
-* Falcon Heavy
+* *Falcon Heavy*
-* Starship
+* *Starship*

 ![](https://user-images.githubusercontent.com/3980464/114952973-662aed80-9e25-11eb-8fd9-f5a120813e5e.png)

-The application will be a single web page displaying all 4 rockets.
-When a user clicks on a rocket, a modal will appear with the details about that respective rocket.
-To close the modal, a user will press the `x` in the top left hand corner.
+**Notes**: When the user clicks on a rocket, a modal will appear with the details about that respective rocket.
+To close the modal, the user will press the `x` in the top left hand corner.

-If wishing to go the extra mile and want to make the application mobile responsive, the rockets should be displayed 1 at a time as a carousel.
-The user can tap the left and right carrot icons in the carousel to toggle back and forth between rockets.
+## Resources

+You will find all asset files in the `public` folder in the repository

+The documentation for the SpaceX API you will be using is located [here](https://github.com/r-spacex/SpaceX-API/blob/master/docs/v4/README.md)

+## Completing the Challenge

 This exercise should take a couple of hours.

+To complete this challenge, please either submit a PR to this repository with your code, or provide a link to a repository where we can view the code.
+If you have published the code to Heroku or another hosting service, please provide that link as well.

+## Extra Credit
 If you have time or want to spend additional time on the exercise, we would love to see the following:

 * CSS Animations
 * Testing
 * Documentation
+* Published (*Heroku, DigitalOcean, etc.*)
 * Mobile responsiveness
-* Published (Heroku, DigitalOcean, etc.)
+  *  *The rockets should be displayed one at a time as a carousel.
+The user can tap the left and right carrot icons in the carousel to toggle back and forth between rockets*

- Things to Consider:
+##  Things to Consider
-* Instrumentation
-* User tracking
-* Performance
-* Security

-The documentation for the SpaceX API you will be using is located [here](https://github.com/r-spacex/SpaceX-API/blob/master/docs/v4/README.md).

-### Tech Stack
+* *How would you instrument the application to track page performance?
+Errors?*
+* *Is there anything to worry about in regards to security?*
+* *What are the pitfalls of using a 3rd party API?*

+## Getting Started

 This project uses the `create-react-app` tool to scaffold a [React](https://reactjs.org/) application with [Material UI](https://material-ui.com/).
-You do not necessarily have to use this, but we would prefer that you do.

-# Getting Started
+If you wish to use another front-end framework, please feel free.

 ### `npm start`